nus-cs2103-AY2223S1/tp/docs/UserGuide.md

-## 1.11 Clear `clear`
+## 1.10 Clear `clear`

-Deletes all patients, appointments and bills from the HealthContact.
+Deletes all patients, appointments and bills from HealthContact.

 ### Format